 Invert the connected tanks.
 The large tank (refiling propane cylinder) must be over the small tank (Coleman propane tank).
 Although the transfer occurs due to pressure difference, inverting the larger cylinder on top of the smaller one speeds things up a bit.

-5. Open valve on larger tank
+5. Open the valve on the larger tank

-Open valves and you will hear the pressure transfer between the cylinders (for some reason, it’s very satisfying to listen).
+Open valves, and you will hear the pressure transfer between the cylinders (for some reason, it’s very satisfying to listen).
 Usually, it takes 5-6 minutes for the tank to fill.
 But it is completely safe to leave it longer.
 The transfer will stop when both cylinders are at equal pressure.

-6. Shut value and disconnect filled tank
+6. Shut the valve and disconnect the filled tank

 Once the smaller tank is full, you can shut the valve and remove the tanks from the adapter.

 PRO TIP: Trapped air reduces the volume of the cylinder while refilling.
 To remove the trapped air and fill the cylinder completely, remove the smaller tank from the connector, use a screwdriver to bleed some air by pressing the nozzle and reconnect with the cylinder and continue refilling.
-For 16.4Oz, doing this once midway during refilling is enough.
+For 16.4 oz, doing this once midway through refilling is enough.

 If you appreciate a video tutorial, the below video is very helpful